Jed-Liu/Bank-Website-React-and-Node.js-/README.md

 # Notes
  - Make sure Node.js and npm is installed.
  - The backend server listens on port 5000, while the frontend is hosted on port 3000.
  - Most of the file are need to run react and node.js.
-Download the necessary dependency by following step 2 in usage.

 # Future features
 - Data Encryption: Encrypt sensitive data like passwords, transaction details
-- Password Reset: Allow users to reset their password if they forget it by sending a reset link to their email.
+- Password Reset: Allow users to reset their password if they forget it by sending a code to their email.
 - 2FA: Add two-factor authentication for additional security when logging in.